Spherical cosmological models: an alternative cosmology: Dark matter

-When integrating over the neutrino distribution, we need only include those that are not on plunging orbits.
-Therefore we should in principle reconsider the analysis that let to the infall conditions in section~\ref{sect_primBH}, but now for the metric (\ref{metric_static}).
-We find
+When integrating over the dark matter distribution, we should only include those that are not on plunging orbits, since we can assume that all material on them has crashed into the black hole.
+Therefore we reconsider the analysis that let to the infall conditions in section~\ref{sect_primBH}, but now for the metric

 with